Is Papaya Good for Diabetes? Nutrition Facts and Benefits

 Papaya is a sweet fruit that has a lot of health benefits.
 It is loaded with antioxidants, vitamins, and minerals.
 It also has enzymes that help in digestion.
-All these factors make papaya a superfood that helps in boosting immunity, aids weight loss, and prevents various chronic diseases.
+All these factors make papaya a immunity boosting superfoods, aids weight loss, and prevents various chronic diseases.

 According to a study published in the Journal of Ethnopharmacology, papaya leaves can help treat diabetes.
 The leaves contain compounds like papain and chymopapain, which lower blood sugar levels by increasing insulin sensitivity.
 They also help in improving lipid metabolism.

 Sugar Contents in Papaya

 The sugar content in papaya is low as compared to other fruits.
 For example, one cup of papaya has around 15 grams of sugar, while the same amount of mango has about 30 grams of sugar.
 So, people with diabetes can eat papaya without worrying about the sugar content.

 They contain both soluble and insoluble fibers.
 Soluble fiber helps in slowing down the absorption of sugar, while insoluble fiber aids in digestion.
 It makes papaya a good fruit for diabetics as it helps in regulating blood sugar levels.

 Rich in Vitamin A and C